What is critical illness insurance?

 Illnesses covered will vary between insurers, so it’s important to check the details of a policy before you buy.

-Policies commonly cover illnesses such as cancer, heart attacks and strokes, and may include optional add-on illnesses.
+Policies commonly cover illnesses such as some types of cancer, heart attacks and strokes, and may include optional add-on illnesses.

 Other conditions that could be classed as critical illness include: